Osteitis Pubis and Groin Pain

 The most common symptom of osteitis pubis is pain over the front of the pelvis.
 The pain is often central, although can be worse on one side than the other.
 It can also radiate down into one thigh or into the groin.
-It is possible to have similar pain in the groin without having full osteitis pubis and it would still be treated in a similar way
+It is possible to have similar pain in the groin without having full osteitis pubis and it would still be treated in a similar way.

 Other symptoms can include:

-- Change of technique through inhibition of muscles
+Change of technique through inhibition of muscles

-- Pain in the lower abdomen
+Pain in the lower abdomen

 X-rays of patients with osteitis pubis typically show an irregular pubic symphysis with sclerotic (thick) bone edges and evidence of chronic inflammation.
-An MRI test is usually not needed, but will show inflammation of the joint and the surrounding bone.
+An MRI scan is usually not needed, but will show inflammation of the joint and the surrounding bone.

 Getting Rid of Osteitis Pubis

-It is only by re-aligning the spine and pelvis and stretching and/or strengthening the muscles around the trunk, pelvis and lower limb, and re-training how we use those muscles, and the way we walk or run, that we can start to allow the painful area to heal.
+It is only by realigning the spine and pelvis and stretching and/or strengthening the muscles around the trunk, pelvis and lower limb, and retraining how we use those muscles, and the way we walk or run, that we can start to allow the painful area to heal.
 This is sometimes why cortisone injections may not work in the area (although they can be effective if the area is aligned and the issues above have been addressed).
-In our experience, it is better to have a cortisone injection once all causative factors have been addressed, as the result will be more likely to be successful.
+In our experience, it is better to have a cortisone injection, if one is needed, once all causative factors have been addressed, as the result will be more likely to be successful.

 It is always important to find out why the osteitis pubis came on initially.
-We have seen some cases where the groin pain has arisen because of issues with the shoulder or neck for example.
+We have seen some cases where the groin pain has arisen because of issues with the shoulder or neck, for example.